juliuszint/wiredSEK/README.md

 ## Figuring out the keyboard matrix

-With [@Geends](https://github.com/Geend/) logic analyzer and other hardware, we started by proping the logic level of every pin when no key is pressed.
+With [@Geends](https://github.com/Geend/) logic analyzer and other hardware, we started by probing the logic level of every pin when no key is pressed.
 Next we toggled every LED (total of 4) one after another and observed the changes.
 Armed with that information we were able to make a educated guess of the keyboard matrix and with the 16 channel logic analyzer we were able to determine the full keyboard matrix.

 ![](resources/IMG_3635_PREVIEW.jpg)